solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

     ![Alt text](media/02_02_json_01.png)

-2. The same query can also be written in Postgres 14 and higher, note the usage of the bracket notation `[]`:
+2. The same query can also be written in Postgres 14 and higher, note the usage of the bracket notation `[]` and the result is slightly different:

     ```sql
     SELECT